shauryajauhari/shauryajauhari.github.io/_posts/2020-07-27-dna_methylation_data_analysis.markdown

 <h2> Data </h2>

-<p> This exercise is based on the study bt Lin et al. 2015 [1], the data for which is available <a href = "https://zenodo.org/record/557099#.Xx-kYR1S_ow" > here </a>.
+<p align="justify"> This exercise is based on the study bt Lin et al. 2015 [1], the data for which is available <a href = "https://zenodo.org/record/557099#.Xx-kYR1S_ow" > here </a>.
 In consideration to the time for this workshop, the data will be a subset of the original data.
 But we get the due essence of the overall analysis. </p>

 <h2> Tools </h2>

-<p> We shall be ascertaining the quality of the data with <b>FASTQC</b>.
+<p align="justify"> We shall be ascertaining the quality of the data with <b>FASTQC</b>.
 A reckoner for the same is available <a href = "https://shauryajauhari.github.io/quality_control/" > here </a>.
 We shall also be using the <a href = "https://github.com/brentp/bwa-meth" > <b> bwameth </b> </a> for mapping the bisulphite-sequencing data against the reference genome.
 Further we shall use <b> MethylDackel </b>('pileometh' formerly) to elaborate on the methylation status.
 Also, a tutorial for installation of tools in Galaxy can be found <a href = "https://shauryajauhari.github.io/installing_tools_in_galaxy/" > here </a>. </p>

-<p> Let us download the files <i> subset_1.fastq </i> and <i> subset_2.fastq </i> from the link provided above and remove the file extension via renaming. </p>
+<p align="justify"> Let us download the files <i> subset_1.fastq </i> and <i> subset_2.fastq </i> from the link provided above and remove the file extension via renaming. </p>

 <font color="#800080" >
 <p><b>Exercise</b></p>